Additive C*-categories and K-theory: Reduced crossed products

 \begin{construction} {\em In \cite[Prop.
-7.12]{crosscat} we have shown that the functor $-\rtimes^{\alg}G$ extends to weakly equivariant morphisms between unital $C^{*}$-categories categories and sends uniformly bounded (unitary, respectivey) natural transformations between them to uniformly bounded (unitary) transformations.
+7.12]{crosscat} we have shown that the functor $-\rtimes^{\alg}G$ extends to weakly equivariant morphisms between unital $C^{*}$-categories and sends uniformly bounded (unitary, respectively) natural transformations between them to uniformly bounded (unitary) transformations.
 This extends to the non-unital case as follows.